gree/observed/README.md

 - Polling HTTP-based services to detect failures and performance degradation
 - (More to come)

+Observed has has a very small code-base (only a few hundreds of lines) and it should not be too hard to understand the code and develop plugins.

+Observed's extensible design through plugins is inspired by other Ruby products like Fluentd, and having knowledge of other Ruby products may help understanding Observed.
+(But remember that Observed is yet a highly ambitioned and experimental framework.
+Observed's code has more space to improve than other great Ruby products.)

 Observed is intended to work on Ruby 1.9.3 but should work on Ruby 2.0+ too.

 ## Installation